infinitered/apisauce/README.md

 # Release Notes

+### 0.15.1 - May 18, 2018

+* [FIX] Adds missing files to the release build that, you know, make this even work.

 ### 0.15.0 - May 18, 2018

 * [NEW] Adds an originalError property to the underlying axios exception. #152 by @DiMoNTD